 The increasing popularity of these systems show that customers like the convenience.
 For cafes, every time you use one of the items, that's one less disposable item you'll use.
 This means savings for you for often no outlay.
 You’ll be featured on the network so people can find you, and given marketing material to boot.
 Win-win!

 Learn more about reusable networks and which ones are available HERE.

 The more you reuse, the more you will save.
 Many cafes are already using reusable plates, cutlery etc, but it's also worth considering reusable straws (stainless steel or glass).
 These are becoming more popular with cafes and, while initially expensive, can save you money in the long run.
 They can be sourced in bulk, are easy to clean, look classy and are generally popular with customers.

 Some other ideas include setting up a condiment station using refillable bottles instead of sugar and sauce sachets, and reusing the cardboard boxes your goods come in to offer to customers instead of bags.

 3. start a mug library

 If you have a few old mugs, give this idea a try.
-Set up a place to store your mugs, like a basket, or hanging up on a wall, and if a customer forgets their own cup, they can borrow one and bring it back.
+Set up a place to store your mugs, like a basket, or hanging up on a wall, and if a customer forgets their cup, they can borrow one and bring it back.
 You can ask customers to donate mugs so you’re not out of pocket.
 Think this won't make a difference?
-Here is a case study of a cafe who did this and is saving $100 a month.
+We have worked with cafes who are saving $100 a month doing this.
 And it isn’t limited to cups, you can try this with bowls, cutlery etc.